Criticism of Google: Israeli–Palestinian conflict

 In August 2024, Wired reported that Israel was buying Google Ads as part of a campaign aimed at discrediting UNRWA, a United Nations agency providing aid for Palestinian refugees.
+Other Google Ad campaigns by Israel targeted the Hind Rajab Foundation and promoted the Gaza Humanitarian Foundation project backed by Israel and US, as well as prosecution of Hamas for debunked allegations of sexual violence that cited a report by the Israeli advocacy group The Dinah Project.

+In 2025, when international students involved in Palestinian activism were being targeted by authorities, a subpoena was sent for student activists Momodou Taal and Amandla Thomas-Johnson for data on them.
+Google handed the data over of Thomas-Johnson to the authorities without properly notifying him about the subpoenas in advance in case he wanted to challenge it.
+This data included IP addresses, phone numbers, subscriber numbers and identities, and credit card and bank account numbers linked to his account.

-Other Google Ad campaigns by Israel targeted the Hind Rajab Foundation and promoted the Israel- and US-backed Gaza Humanitarian Foundation, as well as prosecution of Hamas for debunked allegations of sexual violence that cited a report by the Israeli advocacy group The Dinah Project.
-In July 2025, Sergey Brin said in response to a UN report that used the term "the genocide in Gaza" and that claimed Google profited from it: "throwing around the term genocide in relation to Gaza is deeply offensive to many Jewish people who have suffered actual genocides.
+In July of 2025, Sergey Brin said in response to a UN report that used the term "the genocide in Gaza" and that claimed Google profited from it: "throwing around the term genocide in relation to Gaza is deeply offensive to many Jewish people who have suffered actual genocides.
 I would also be careful citing transparently antisemitic organizations like the UN in relation to these issues".
 In September 2025, Drop Site News reported that Google had signed a six-month $45 million contract with the Israeli government in June to push its propaganda during the Gaza war, including content that denied the Gaza Strip famine.
 The Council on American–Islamic Relations (CAIR) called on Google to end the contract.